 • Make a summary of what has been learned

-Also, each module or a lesson, or whatever you prefer to call each independent unit of the program, will need a plan.
-The plan will provide a clear focus on the topic of each module, help you choose suitable learning activities, and allow you to be sure that the content fits the time frames set for each training session.
+Also, each module or lesson, or whatever you prefer to call each independent unit of the program, will need an action plan.
+The employee development plan will provide a clear focus on the topic of each module, help you choose suitable learning activities, and allow you to be sure that the content fits the time frames set for all training sessions.
 For example, below is a grid of a course on phone negotiations for sales reps:

 An outline of a course on phone negotiations